procom-dev/cf7-to-actionnetwork/README.md

 * It's alive!
 * Form configuration.
-* Integration to Zapier webhook.
+* Integration to ActionNetwork actionnetwork.
 * Ignore or not CF7 mail sent.

 ## Upgrade Notice ##

 ### 3.0.0 ###

-Added support to placeholders in webhook URLs!
+Added support to placeholders in actionnetwork URLs!
-You can check details [in this topic](https://wordpress.org/support/topic/use-webhook-url-placeholders).
+You can check details [in this topic](https://wordpress.org/support/topic/use-actionnetwork-url-placeholders).

 More changes: